Near La Barge in Lincoln County, Wyoming — The American West (Mountains)

 Location.
 42° 7.047′ N, 110° 10.177′ W. Marker is near La Barge, Wyoming, in Lincoln County.
 Marker is on U.S. 189 12.8 miles north of State Highway 372, on the right when traveling north.
-Touch for map.
 It is also 10.2 miles south of the junction with Wyoming Highway 235 in the town of La Barge.
 It sits on the east side of the highway, between the highway and the Fontenelle Resevoir.
 There is a large turnout and plenty of parking at the marker.
+Touch for map.
 Marker is in this post office area: La Barge WY 83123, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 5 miles of this marker, measured as the crow flies.
 Names Hill (approx. 4.2 miles away); Jim Bridger (approx. 4.2 miles away); Names Hill State Historic Site (approx. 4.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 6, 2010, by Bryan R. Bauer of Kearns, Ut 84118.
-This page has been viewed 819 times since then and 45 times this year.
+It was originally submitted on October 6, 2010, by Bryan R. Bauer of Kearns, Ut 84118.
+This page has been viewed 942 times since then and 22 times this year.
 Photos: 1, 2. submitted on October 6, 2010, by Bryan R. Bauer of Kearns, Ut 84118. • Syd Whittle was the editor who published this page.